FelAmore/Data-Science-Final-Project/README.md

    - ROC AUC Graph
    - SHAP Values
    - Feature Importance
+4. Correlation Heatmap.jpeg : the pearson correlation heatmap for our dataset
-4. Tsunami.csv : Contains the datasets for our testings
+5. Tsunami.csv : Contains the datasets for our testings